Thank you for visiting.

-- Research: Should you need additional references or information, I have access to the full range of medical literature.
+- Research: Should you need additional references or information, I have access to the full range of medical literature including UpToDateOnline.

 - Communications and timeliness: I respond to requests by phone or email within 24 hours and will report back to you with opinions within 2 weeks, less if the situation requires.

 - Newsletter: I write the Medical Malpractice Bulletin.
-This free email publication includes a brief essay on an issue of interest to med mal attorneys and an update of news items from the medical literature.
-(The Bulletin highlights principles of malpractice medicine and law rather than individual cases.)
+This free email publication includes both an original essay or review (“Perspective”) plus summaries and links to other published articles or studies of interest from the medical literature.
+(The Bulletin highlights principles of malpractice medicine and law, not individual cases.)
 It is sent only to those attorneys with whom I have previously worked and to those who ask to be on the mailing list.
-Since its inception, not a single attorney has asked to be removed.
+Since its inception, not a single attorney has unsubscribed.